stacks-network/docs/docs/glossary/index.md

 #### Stacks wallet

 An application for accessing assets, identity and storage.
-More information and example [here](../services-using-stacks/wallets).
 Examples are the [Hiro Wallet](https://www.hiro.so/wallet), [xverse](https://www.xverse.app/) and [dcent](https://dcentwallet.com/).

 #### storage hub